davidchatting/Approximate/README.md

 ## Installation

-<del>The latest stable release of Approximate is available in the Arduino IDE Library Manager - search for "Approximate".
-Click install.</del>
+The latest stable release of Approximate is available in the Arduino IDE Library Manager - search for "Approximate".
+Click install.

 Alternatively, Approximate can be installed manually.
 First locate and open the `libraries` directory used by the Arduino IDE, then clone this repository (https://github.com/davidchatting/Approximate) into that folder - this will create a new subfolder called `Approximate`.